healthykitchen101/healthykitchen101.com/kettles/reviews/mueller-austria/mueller-ultra-kettle-m99s.md

 Cord Length: 30.3" (77.0 cm)

-The Mueller has a 30.31 inch round power cord, which should be plenty enough for household use.
-It has a three-pronged plug which is typically safer than a two-pronged one by having a grounding wire.
+The round power cord on this Mueller is 30.31 inches, which should be plenty enough for household use.
+It has a three-pronged plug with a grounding wire which is typically safer than a two-pronged one.

 Usability
 ---------